Interpretive Fidelity

 If interpretive override is the forcing of meaning, then love is the refusal to force.
 Love, as meant here, is a sustained commitment to preserve meaning.

 Love is the refusal to impose meaning in order to achieve resolution.
 Love is the willingness to keep the channel open long enough for shared reality to be restored.
 In practice, love looks like asking what someone means before declaring what they are.
 It looks like tolerating ambiguity without punishing it.
-It looks like letting pain be real even when you do not fully understand it.
+It looks like allowing pain to be real even when you do not fully understand it.
 It looks like staying present when defensiveness tries to take control.
 It looks like caring more about fidelity than about winning.

 5.

 This is why one of the most relieving experiences in life is being with someone who does not require gratitude as proof that care occurred.
 Gratitude can become another performance.
 A loving channel does not demand repeated reassurance.
 It does not ask the hurt person to comfort the listener for being kind.
 It does not require continuous praise to keep care stable.
-A loving channel communicates, in effect, “You do not have to earn recognition.
+A loving channel communicates, in effect: You do not have to earn recognition.
 You do not have to perform pain correctly.
-You can be seen without being evaluated.”
+You can be seen without being evaluated.

 6.